Use Amplify Storage with any S3 bucket

 You can refer to Amazon S3's Policies and Permissions documentation for more ways to customize access to the bucket.

-Specify S3 bucket in Amplify's backend config
+Specify the S3 bucket in Amplify's backend config

 Next, use the addOutput